oduameh/node-course/docs/Instructions/automating.md

 sudo systemctl enable node.service
 ```

-You'll see that a symlink has been created for the service
+You will see that a symlink has been created for the service

 ![symlink](/img/enabledsymlink.png)

-Once this is done, systemd will ensure that the `cardano-node` is running the way we specified in the background, ready to use!
+Once this is done, systemd will ensure that the `cardano-node` is running the way we specified in the background, ready to use.

-Just to make sure, let's query the tip of the chain.
+Just to make sure, query the tip of the chain

 ```
 cardano-cli query tip --testnet-magic 2